openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-If two methods within a class have the same name while their signatures are not override-equivalent, then the methods' name is considered *overloaded*.
+If two methods within a class have the same name and their signatures are not *override-equivalent*, then the methods' name is considered *overloaded*.

 An *overloaded* method name cannot cause a :index:`compile-time error` on its own.

-If the signatures of two methods with the same name are not override-equivalent, then the return types of such methods, or the *throws* or *rethrows* clauses of such methods can have any kind of relationship.
+If the signatures of two methods with the same name are not *override-equivalent*, then the return types of those methods, or the *throws* or *rethrows* clauses of those methods can have any kind of relationship.

-A number of actual arguments, explicit type arguments and compile-time types of the arguments is used at compile time to determine the signature of the method being called (see :ref:`Method Call Expression` and :ref:`Step 2 Selection of Method`).
+A number of actual arguments, explicit type arguments, and compile-time types of the arguments is used at compile time to determine the signature of the method being called (see :ref:`Method Call Expression`, and :ref:`Step 2 Selection of Method`).

-In the case of an instance method, the actual method to be called is determined at runtime by using the dynamic method lookup (see :ref:`Method Call Expression`) provided by the runtime system.
+In the case of an instance method, the actual method being called is determined at runtime by using the dynamic method lookup (see :ref:`Method Call Expression`) provided by the runtime system.